 Configuring Git Integration in VS Code Using PowerShell

 If Visual Studio Code is not installed on your system, instructions on installation can be found at code.visualstudio.com.
+Note: You can run these commands in PowerShell if you prefer to use Git through PowerShell instead of VS Code.

 Open VS Code and Integrated Terminal